Skip to content

 • IdP metadata URL

-3. Open the Federation Metadata XML file in a text editor and copy the contents of the file.
+1. Open the Federation Metadata XML file in a text editor.

-4. Paste them into the Signing certifiacte field in the Kinde connection.
+5. Paste them into the Signing certificate field in the Kinde connection.

 1. For environment-level connections, scroll down and select the apps that will use the auth method.